Danka Kovinić: 2016: Top 50 debut

-2020: Return to major tournaments
+2020: Return to majors

 At the Australian Open, Kovinić lost in the first round to 16th seed Elise Mertens.

 At the Mexican Open, she was defeated in the first round by Kateryna Bondarenko.
 At the Monterrey Open, she lost in the first round to top seed and eventual champion Elina Svitolina.

 In August, Kovinić played at the Cincinnati Open where she was defeated in the first round of qualifying by Vera Zvonareva.
 At the US Open, she made it to the second round and lost to 24th seed Magda Linette.

 2021: WTA 500 final

 In January, she started her Australian tour at the Gippsland Trophy with a win against Tamara Zidanšek, before losing to Jeļena Ostapenko in the next round.
 After that, she played at the Australian Open where she lost in the first round against top seed and world No. 1, Ashleigh Barty.
 Her next tournament was the Phillip Island Trophy where she played against 13th seed Marie Bouzková and retired during the second set, after winning the first.

 In March, Danka made the round of 16 at the Abierto Zapopan in Guadalajara, Mexico where she was defeated in straight sets by Lauren Davis.
 During the tournament, she suffered a back injury and had to pull out of Monterrey Open and Miami Open.

 In April, Kovinić made it into the quarterfinals of the Charleston Open by beating third seeded Petra Kvitová in straight sets in the round of 16.
 It was her third victory over a player who was ranked inside top 10.
 In the next round, she defeated 11th seed Yulia Putintseva to reach her first WTA 500 semifinal.
 After that, she beat 12th seeded Ons Jabeur in straight sets, to book a place in her third career final which she lost to Veronika Kudermetova.

-After that, she entered the MUSC Health Open in Charleston where she reached her second consecutive WTA semifinal by beating Viktoriya Tomova in straight sets, seventh seeded Lauren Davis in the round of 16, and Shelby Rogers in the quarterfinals.
+After that, she entered the MUSC Health Open in Charleston where she reached her second consecutive WTA Tour semifinal by beating Viktoriya Tomova in straight sets, seventh seeded Lauren Davis in the round of 16, and Shelby Rogers in the quarterfinals.
 She then lost to the top seed Ons Jabeur.